 You will strengthen your own fine art identity through experimentation and reflective discussion in the form of individual and group tutorial sessions.
 You will also engage in a range of live projects, collaborative activities and placements with the additional option of an international exchange.

-This 14-week studio practice module enables you to build upon the technical, practical, analytical and research skills introduced in Level Four.
-As a further development and progression of the Establishing Practice module, Developing Practice aims to provide the opportunity to reflect upon your prior approaches to art practice (related to both historical precedents and contemporary art practice), and to further explore how methods and materials are related to meaning and context.
+This studio practice module enables you to build upon the technical, practical, analytical and research skills introduced in Level 4.
+As a further development and progression of L4 Establishing Practice module, it aims to provide the opportunity to reflect upon your prior approaches to art practice (related to both historical precedents and contemporary art practice), and to further explore how methods and materials are related to meaning and context.

 Critical Theories in Art

-This module focuses on the way in which people have written and thought about art in the twentieth and twenty-first century.
-From a series of ten weekly lectures, seminars, film screenings and study visits a series of key themes will emerge, articulated around different ways of actually being an artist.
+This module focuses on the way in which people have written and thought about art in the 20th and 21st centuries.
+From a series of 10 weekly lectures, seminars, film screenings and study visits a series of key themes will emerge, articulated around different ways of being an artist.
+This idea is reflected in the titles of each lecture, ranging from ‘Artist as Revolutionary’, which looks at the relationship between art and politics, to ‘Artist as Digital Native’, which looks at the rise of digital culture within art.
+In this way the module encourages you to bridge theory and practice, enhancing the historical and theoretical knowledge that informs your studio work.

-This 14-week studio practice module enables students to build upon the technical, practical, exploration and experimentation from the previous Developing Practice module and apply further rigorous analysis to speculative practical and contextual enquiry and research.
+This module enables you to build upon the technical, practical, exploration and experimentation from the previous module and apply further rigorous analysis to speculative practical and contextual enquiry and research.

 Our Professional Practice modules give you the confidence to consolidate your theory and practice and create a body of work which is a platform for your future career.